-To help you gain an understanding of what it takes to construct a quality commercial roof, we’re going to look at the most common classifications of commercials roofs and the roofing materials used to create them.
+To help you understand what it takes to construct a quality commercial roof, we’re going to look at the most common commercial roofing types, classifications of commercials roofs, and the roofing materials used to create them.
 Also, keep in mind that the surrounding environment, typical weather, and any extraneous variables, such as animals and foliage, will also impact the roof’s integrity over time.

 - Built-Up Roofing (BUR) Membrane